Canon 200D vs M10

 It is notable that the 200D has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 200D is a recent model that features in the current product line-up of Canon.
 In contrast, the M10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 200D vs M10